sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 7\.
 Select **Map input** on the left side of the screen.

  a.
-For this exercise, we’ll use the classification from Module 2.
-However, you can substitute another classification, such as the two date detection classification created in Module 3 if you would like.
+For this exercise, we’ll use the <font color=red> previously generated classification map for Liberia</font>.
+However, you can substitute another classification.

  b.
 In the **Data type** section, click **Input**.

  c.
-In the **Browse** window that opens up, navigate to the test dataset and select it.
+In the **Browse** window that opens up, navigate to the classification map and select it.

  d.
 Then click **Select**.